|Nutritional Guidelines (per serving)|

 - 4 tablespoons all-purpose flour

 One day prior to serving, cut the core out of the cabbage and salt the cavity.
 Place cabbage in large pot of boiling water.
-Add bread, cover, turn off heat and let stand overnight.
+Cover, turn off heat and let stand overnight.
 Next day, separate leaves, cutting out any large veins.

 Mix together pork, beef, salt, paprika, pepper, eggs and rice.
 Place 1 tablespoon on each cabbage leaf and roll up.